 Owned by the government, this is home to several churches and museums.
-The admission fee of 30 UAH (about $1) gives visitors access to many of these structures, but some require an additional fee.
+The admission fee of 30 UAH (about $1USD) gives visitors access to many of these structures, but some require an additional fee.
 One of these is the iconic Great Bell Tower which you can pay another 30 UAH (if you don't have proof you're a student, it's more) to climb for a stunning view of the entire area.

 The heart of this area is the Dormition Cathedral (also called the Church of the Assumption and the Uspensky Cathedral).
-Make sure you also check out the Musuem of Historical Treasures where you can see all sorts of precious jewelry and metalwork, including a collection of Scythian gold.
+Make sure you also check out the Museum of Historical Treasures where you can see all sorts of precious jewelry and metalwork, including a collection of Scythian gold.